 There may be an inverse relationship between general aggression and bullying

 It would be worthwhile exploring (if it hasn’t already) whether there is an inverse relationship between serious violence and bullying in a school.
-Perhaps in violence-ridden schools, the sense of danger is generalized, with all students concerned with survival, so that minor aggression such as name calling and social exclusion is not an issue for them.
-In fact, kids who attend violent schools tend to laugh at kids from safe schools for getting upset by insults or exclusion from a party.
+Perhaps in violence-ridden schools, where everyone gets harassed occasionally, children don't feel different when they are targeted.
+If there is serious violence in the school, students are concerned with basic physical survival, so that minor aggressions such as name calling and social exclusion are not an issue for them.
+In fact, kids who attend violent schools tend to laugh at kids from safe schools for getting upset by "trivialities" like insults or exclusion from a party.

 And perhaps it is in safe schools that children have the conditions needed to establish stable cliques, the environment in which scapegoating of an individual member can readily develop.